longhorn/website/content/docs/1.1.2/deploy/upgrade/upgrade-engine.md

 ### Live upgrade

-Live upgrade is supported for upgrading from v1.1.0 to v1.1.2.
+Live upgrade is supported for upgrading from v1.1.0 and v1.1.1 to v1.1.2.

 The `iSCSI` frontend does not support live upgrades.